 - 3.75% final sales transaction fee on the sale price

 The strongest side of BigCartel is its simplicity in use and huge customization potential.
-Thus creating your own unique and completely custom shop is its biggest feature.
+So creating your own unique and completely custom shop is its biggest feature.
 If you are that kind of a person who desires his own fantastic-looking, self-made site but you don’t want to spend half of your life on dealing with all developing issues, that is nearly ideal option for you.
 BigCartel makes creation process as simple as possible.
-They also allow direct selling on Facebook via you shop.
+They also allow direct selling on Facebook via your shop.

-Though it lacks in some social aspects, yet BigCartel compensates it with its great design, user experience, app friendliness and, in some cases, pricing.
+Though it lacks in some social aspects, yet BigCartel compensates it with its great design, user experience, app-friendliness and, in some cases, pricing.
 As pricing is also as understandable as everything else on this platform.
 If you are not planning a lot of listings, the price will be fairly slim, or you can even use free package.
 However, if you are going to list things on daily basis, you’ll probably require a bigger package.

 - Comprehensive and convenient customization (from design till custom domains)

 - Democratic and suitable pricing

 - Great number of features on every pricing plan (even the cheapest one)

 - Integration with decent variety of mobile apps including Pulley

 - Ability to sell via Facebook

 - Gold – free for use, limited with 5 products and lacks in features of paid plans (stats, 1 picture per item, discount codes, custom domain, etc)